solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 consistency in `replay_stage` that the order of events when setting a new root
 is:

-    1) Write the root to locktower
+    1) Write the root to tower
     2) Write the root to blocktree
     3) Generate snapshot for that root

-3) On startup, the validator checks that the current root in locktower exists in blocktree.
+3) On startup, the validator checks that the current root in tower exists in blocktree.
 If not (there was a crash between 2-1 and 2-2), then rewrite the root to blocktree.